woowu/cutst/README.md

     of CU-Z62's MCO/SPI module.
 3. [ ] How CU-Z62 protect its four app task from race conditions?
     - This is important.
 But yet to study.
+4. [ ] In what situation, a CU can be reset by meter?
+5. [ ] How the corrupted DLMS Apdu was generated?
+By CU or by meter?